Chapter 3 Creating Corpus

 3.2 Web Crawling

 In the following demonstration, the text data scraped from the PTT forum is presented as it is without adjustment.
-However, please note that the language on PTT may strike some readers as profane, vulgar or even offensive.
+Therefore, the language on PTT may strike some readers as profane, vulgar or even offensive.

 library(tidyverse)